IEvangelist/azure-cosmos-dotnet-repository/README.md

 ## In-memory Repository

-This library also includes an in memory version of `IRepository<T>` simply swap out the normal `services.AddCosmosRepository()` for `services.AddInMemoryCosmosRepository()` and have all of your items stored in memory.
+This library also includes an in-memory version of `IRepository<T>`.
+To use it swap out the normal `services.AddCosmosRepository()` for `services.AddInMemoryCosmosRepository()` and have all of your items stored in memory.
 Will be a great tool for running integration tests using a package such as `Microsoft.AspNetCore.Mvc.Testing`.